 The hike to Kjeragbolten is 12 km round trip, taking hikers between 5 and 7 hours to complete the hike.
 It is longer and more strenuous than Pulpit Rock, with sections of rock scrambling and chain-assisted climbing, which made this the favorite hike in Norway for Tyler and Kara.
 The views along the way are unbelievable.
 Even if you have no plans to step out onto Kjerag, this hike is still absolutely worth it for the views along the way.

 View from the trail to Kjeragbolten | 10 Day Norway Itinerary

 The infamous boulder is wedged between two rock faces 1000 meters off of the ground.
 It’s a crazy thing to do but one of our favorite traveling memories, for sure!

-After the hike, drive the two hours back to Stavanger, return the rental car, and get a good night’s sleep.
-For more on hiking to Kjeragbolten, check out these posts: The Kjeragbolten Hike: A Complete Guide and Kjeragbolten: Our Favorite Hike in Norway.
+Drive two hours back to Stavanger, return the rental car, and get a good night’s sleep.

 Take a morning flight from Stavanger to Bergen.
-It is possible to take a bus or a ferry to Bergen, but this takes five hours and the views are not worth it, considering the views you will get by hiking and driving between the fjords over the next few days.
+It is possible to take a bus or a ferry to Bergen, but this takes five hours and you need that time today to tour Bergen.

 Most of the day is available for exploring Bergen, a coastal town that was once a German settlement.
 Have lunch at the fish market, wander the cobblestoned streets, take the funicular up the hillside for the best views over Bergen, and explore Bryggen, the location of the Hanseatic houses along the harbor.